-Bridgewood Trust's general reserves, defined as unrestricted funds not committed or invested in tangible or intangible fixed assets and including non-cash items, at 31 March 2018 stood at £4,574,289 equivalent to 11.7 month's expenditure.
+Bridgewood Trust's general reserves, defined as unrestricted funds not committed or invested in tangible or intangible fixed assets and including non-cash items, at 31 March 2019 stood at £5,042,096 equivalent to 12.25 month's expenditure.
 As in the previous year any funding increases received by the Trust have been influenced mainly by increases in the minimum wage with no account taken of other general cost increases.
-However, no further utilisation has been made of the designated fund which was established to cover possible future costs that were unlikely to be met by future income.
+However, no further adjustment has been made to the designated fund which was established to cover possible future costs that were unlikely to be met by future income.

-An adjustment of the designated fund may arise depending on the eventual outcome of determination of responsibility for the ongoing issue of sleep-in back pay cost.
+An adjustment to the designated fund may arise depending on the eventual outcome of the ongoing issue of sleep-in payment and possible requirement for back pay to be determined by the Supreme Court in early 2020.
 This affects organisations that paid a set amount per night for sleep-ins and not an amount based on an hourly rate for the night hours 'worked'.
 Until there is greater clarity with regard to the extent of liability we do not propose to begin a detailed and time consuming assessment of any potential cost at this stage.